arras-energy/gridlabd-old/docs/Server/Runtime.md

 ## Binary files

 Binary files are download using binary file access.
 No changes are made to the file when it is downloaded.

+If the `<offset>` is specified, the download will start at the byte offset specified.
+This can be used to obtain to resume of an incomplete download.

 # Example
 The following example downloads the javacsript file `gridlabd.js`: